outscale/terraform-provider-outscale/website/docs/r/vm.html.markdown

 If you specify a snapshot ID, the volume size must be at least equal to the snapshot size.<br />
 If you specify a snapshot ID but no volume size, the volume is created with a size similar to the snapshot one.
         * `volume_type` - (Optional) The type of the volume (`standard` \| `io1` \| `gp2`).
 If not specified in the request, a `standard` volume is created.<br />
-For more information about volume types, see [Volume Types and IOPS](https://wiki.outscale.net/display/EN/About+Volumes#AboutVolumes-VolumeTypesVolumeTypesandIOPS).
+For more information about volume types, see [About Volumes > Volume Types and IOPS](https://docs.outscale.com/en/userguide/About-Volumes.html#_volume_types_and_iops).
     * `device_name` - (Optional) The name of the device.
     * `no_device` - (Optional) Removes the device which is included in the block device mapping of the OMI.
     * `virtual_device_name` - (Optional) The name of the virtual device (ephemeralN).